isaacjgonzalez/rss-to-db/README.md

-RSS to DB
+RSS to Mongo

-Python program to gather RSS items and store in a DB.
-Asyncronous and prepared for huge amount of feeds.
+Python program to gather RSS items and store in a MongoDB.
+Asyncronous, multithread in order to handle a huge amount of feeds.